betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 These should primarily be verification and acceptance tests, instead of no-change regression tests that don't actually reveal the intent of the software.<sup>[3]</sup>
 It must be made clear how to run the test suites and ensure they have a clear pass or fail.
 The reason for why a test passes or fails must be obvious from the output of the test (without having to open a debugger or add extra print statements).
-Quality tests like these can take the place of a lot of documentation that one would otherwise need to write and such tests are, in a way, better than more standard documentation since automated tests are always checked after every change to the code (where standard documentation cannot).
+Quality tests like these can take the place of a lot of documentation that one would otherwise need to write, and such tests are, in a way, better than more standard documentation since automated tests are always checked after every change to the code (where standard documentation cannot).
 These tests are needed to safely change or port the software and to understand the intended behavior of the software to support future usage or changes.

 **Clean, logical, and understandable code interfaces and implementation**: